jasonmauss/jasonmaussblog/_posts/2023-11-13-algo-series-2-binary-search.md

 };
 ```

 Now, before we go any further, I want to discuss the unit tests we want to write for this function.
-There are mostly positive tests to write, but I also think this function should have some negative tests too - where the value we are trying to find doesn't exist, so we can account for that also.
+There are mostly positive tests to write, but I also think this function should have a negative test too - where the value we are trying to find doesn't exist, so we can account for that also and return -1.
 We also want to have at least one test where the array contains duplicates of the value we are searching for.

 ### Tests